amir-jafari/NLP/NLTK/Readme.md

 ## Guide

 * Text mining

-This folder containes files for the text mining.
+This folder containes files for the text mining .